Skip to content

 You can use the one-click integration features to generate preconfigured sequences, blocks, and modules that you can incorporate into the sequences derived from the templates.

-Configure a Complete Sequence
+Configure a complete sequence

 The Séquence - Complète template contains all blocks and processing modules that may be required to execute the full data processing pipeline.
 In practice, many of these blocks and modules may not be necessary and can be removed, disabled, or re-enabled as needed.